swiftlang/swift-evolution/proposals/NNNN-remove-customization-points.md

 2. Allowing for more efficient implementations.
 For example, `count` on forward-only collections takes O(n) (because without random access, the implementation needs to iterate the collection to count it).
-But some collection types might know their `count` even if they aren't random accesss.
+But some collection types might know their `count` even if they aren't random access.

 Once ABI stability has been declared for a framework, customization points can never be removed, though they can be added.